UST-QuAntiL/quantil-docs/docs/index.md

 # Welcome to the QuAntiL Documentation!
 ![alt text](./images/combo.png){: style="height:100px" .center}

+### Overview

 [Quantum Application Lifecycle Management (QuAntiL)](https://github.com/UST-QuAntiL) offers tooling support for various aspects of the quantum application lifecycle, such as implementation, deployment, execution, and monitoring of quantum applications, see the [website](https://www.iaas.uni-stuttgart.de/forschung/projekte/quantil/).

-## Overview
+Currently QuAntiL provides tooling support in the following areas:

 ![Overview QuAntiL](./images/overview-quantil.png){: style="width:800px" .center}

+The <strong>Information</strong> area contains tools that provide knowledge for quantum application developers about available technologies, patterns, and algorithms.
+The <strong>Application</strong> area contains tools and implementations of quantum algorithms to solve certain use cases.
+In the <strong>Analysis & Execution</strong> area tools for translating circuits between different programming languages, selecting suitable quantum hardware, and for executing and deploying the quantum application are provided.
+In the last area, <strong>Provenance</strong>, a tool for collecting information about different quantum providers is listed.
+In the following the tools of each area are shortly introduced:

 ### Information